azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

  - **Set Values**: You could also specify the values in this field as comma separated key-value pairs or provide a **Value File** which can be a YAML file or a URL.
 Using Value file helps in passing secrets (like configuration settings) as well, without the need to store them in the package.
      ```
-    When you're using Azure Container Registry (ACR) with Azure Kubernetes Service (AKS), an authentication mechanism needs to be established. this can be achieved in two ways: One if by granting AKS access to ACR https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks#grant-aks-access-to-acr.
-You can also use [Kubernetes image pull secret](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks#access-with-kubernetes-secret).
-Image pull secret can be created by using Kubernetes deploy task
+    When you're using Azure Container Registry (ACR) with Azure Kubernetes Service (AKS), an authentication mechanism needs to be established. this can be achieved in two ways: Either by granting AKS access to ACR https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks#grant-aks-access-to-acr.
+Or by using [Kubernetes image pull secret](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks#access-with-kubernetes-secret).
+Image pull secret can be created by using Kubernetes deploy task.

     ```
  - **Reset Values**: Tick this checkbox if you need the values built into the chart to override all values provided from the task.
  - **Recreate Pods**: Tick this checkbox if there is a configuration change during the release and you want to replace a running pod with new configuration
- - **Force**: Tick this checkbox if you want to upgrade and rollback to delete and recreate the resurce and re-install the full release when there any any conflicts.
+ - **Force**: Tick this checkbox if you want to upgrade and rollback to delete, recreate the resource and re-install the full release when there are any conflicts.
 This is useful in scenarios where applying patches can fail (e.g., for services, because clusterIp is immutable).

  - **Enable TLS**: Tick this checkbox to enable strong TLS based connections between Helm and Tiller.
 When this option is enabled, the task recognizes it and shows some additional fields.
  - **CA certificate**: Upload a CA cert used to issue certificate for tiller and helm client.